basilisp-lang/basilisp/docs/cli.rst

    basilisp nrepl-server
    #=> nREPL server started on port 632128 on host 127.0.0.1 - nrepl://127.0.0.1:63128

-Alternatively, specify the full path where this file should be generated
+Alternatively, specify the full path where this file should be generated using the ``--port-filepath`` CLI option

 .. code-block:: bash

    basilisp nrepl-server --port-filepath <project-root-directory>/.nrepl-port
    #=> nREPL server started on port 62079 on host 127.0.0.1 - nrepl://127.0.0.1:62079

+.. _run_basilisp_code:

 Run Basilisp Code
 -----------------